-Second, each student will be responsible for presenting a summary of one of the research method chapters in Daniel Chambliss and Russell K. Schutt's Making Sense of the
+Second, each student will be responsible for presenting a summary of one of the research method chapters in Bora Pajo's Introduction to Research Methods: A Hands-On Approach (chapters 4-13).

-Social World: Methods of Investigation (chapters 4-12).
 These presentations, which should take no more than 15 minutes, should include:

-- a brief discussion of the method and how to use it (you do not have to repeat each point in Chambliss and Schutt; I expect that all students will have read the text before your presentation-the chapters are relatively short); and - an assessment what sorts of research questions can best be answered with the research method under discussion.
+- a brief discussion of the method and how to use it (you do not have to repeat each point in Pajo; I expect that all students will have read the text before your presentation-the chapters are relatively short); and - an assessment what sorts of research questions can best be answered with the research method under discussion.
 Where appropriate, it would be particularly helpful to think about how the research method discussed in your chapter can be applied to researching questions of importance in Latino communities.

-I will want to get your preferences for which chapter to review in class on October 1 (the second class meeting).
+I will want to get your preferences for which chapter to review in class on October 2 (the second class meeting).
 So, you will need to read ahead to identify chapters that you would be interested in summarizing.
-Most of these presentations will be done by teams of three students, so you are welcome to propose a team for the chapter you are interested in presenting.
+These presentations will be done by teams of two to three students, so you are welcome to propose a team for the chapter you are interested in presenting.
 Please identify three chapters that you would be interested in reviewing (you can rank them 1, 2, 3).